fprime-community/fprime-workshop-led-blinker/docs/project-setup.md

 ```
 $ fprime-util new --project
   [1/2] Project name (MyProject): led-blinker
-  [2/2] Install F´ development tools in current virtual environment?
-    1 - yes
-    2 - no
-    Choose from [1/2] (1): 1
 ```

 Next, generate a build cache using the following commands: